terlim-sfdc/milenology/src/posts/5-react-native-salesforce.md

 });
 ```

+In a typical production implementation, it would definitely be good practice to implement a security feature to ensure the right authentication exists in the header of the API requests, to allow only authenticated apps to access or make changes to the Postgres database and the Salesforce organization.
+For the purpose of this demo, this security feature wasn't implemented.

-View the full source code of the API interface app on Github:
+For interested developers, you may view the full source code of this ExpressJS API interface app on Github:

 [https://github.com/terlim-sfdc/eureka-server/blob/master/app.js](https://github.com/terlim-sfdc/eureka-server/blob/master/app.js).

 <br />
+<a name="mobileapp"></a>

-## Accessing the Salesforce/Postgres Customers Data from the Mobile App
+## Using Salesforce Customers Data from the Mobile App

-Within the React Native Mobile App, Axios Javascript library is used to make the necessary HTTP requests and API calls to the API interface layer app.
-This a sample Javascript code which I used for querying the database content.
-Of course, this API can be called with any application that supports HTTP requests.
+Within the React Native Mobile App, Axios Javascript library is used to make the HTTP requests and API calls to the API interface layer app.
+This a sample code which is used for querying the database content.

 To explain briefly on this sample code below, there is an asynchronous call using Axios to retrieve the customer list from the Postgres database, and _setCustomers_ is used to update the state of the customers data object in the app.

 ```javascript
 // Fetch Customers from Database